helloroughton/highfive/README.md

 ### Rules

-- You can give several rewards (​:hand:​ ​:hand:​to @john)
+- You can give several rewards at once (​:hand:​ ​:hand:​to @john)
-- ​You can give reward to several people (​:hand:​ to @john and @jim)
+- You can give a reward to several people at a time (​:hand:​ to @john and @jim)
-- You can not give reward you you dont have !
+- You can not give more than 5 :hand: per day
-- ​You can accumulate :hand: (but a maximum is set)
+- You can accumulate :hand: (but a maximum is set)
-- You can not give reward you received (:hatched_chick:)
+- You can not give a reward you received
-- ​You can not give :hand: in a direct message.
+- You can not give :hand: in a direct message.
+It must be public (no favoritism).

 ##Install
 ###Clone git repo